ZdogMcSuperfly/PurpleHen/README.md

 git clone https://github.com/ZdogMcSuperfly/PurpleHen.git
 ```
 ## Usage
+Sorting by country works by appending ISO 3166-1 alpha-3 codes to the end of the "location" tag.

 ## Customizing Ideas
 On my copy I have the "Favorites" button renamed to "Lifelist" and I use it too display one photo per species like what a lifelist is.